somatonic/Pollino/README.md

 );
 ```

-You can also add one or more configurations (named) in your site/config.php and use them.
+You can also add one or more configurations (named array) in your site/config.php and use them.

-Example add this to your config
+Example to create a config names ```myconfig1```, add this to your config

 ```
 $config->pollino = array(